-Well, it is also packing a lot of segment’s first features and I’m going to drive it today to tell you what it’s all about. but before we go any further tell us in the comments on what you think of the XUV300 would you pick it over any of its established rivals.
+Well, it is also packing a lot of the segment’s first features.
+And I am going to tell you what it is all about.
+But before we go any further, tell us in the comments what you think of the Mahindra XUV300.
+Would you pick it over any of its established rivals?

 Mahindra XUV300 Exterior

-But while those are both just rebadged versions of Ssangyong SUVs the Tivoli was thoroughly reengineered to make the XUV300 for one the length has been shaped from 4.2 meters to 3.9 meters and though there is a resemblance almost all the body panels are new.
+But while those are both just rebadged versions of Ssangyong SUVs.
+The Tivoli – had been thoroughly reengineered to make the Mahindra XUV300.
+For one, the length has been shaved, from 4.2 meters to 3.9 meters.
+And though there is a resemblance, almost all the body panels are new.

 Mahindra XUV300 Interiors